 Wineries usually have a tasting room for wine tasting, though.
 Here, you sample from bottles instead.
 As mentioned before, there might be an extra charge attached, especially so for the specialty wines.

 In a single winery, you might get to taste up to six different kinds of wines and in a day, visit two or three wineries.
 The stomach might object to sipping all these fine wines.
 Warm weather doesn’t help, either.
-This can be by getting some food to pacify it.
+This can be offset by getting some food to pacify it.

 Miscellaneous activities